HeinrichG-V12/Dual_WBO/README.md

 - UBat input for activation the controller

 ### Outputs: ###
-- dual analog output, either as 0..5V for Lambda 0.65 to 1.35 **OR** narrow band emulation
+- dual analog output, either as 0..5V for Lambda 0.65 to 1.3 (0.25v to 4.8v) **OR** narrow band emulation
 - CAN output (AEM X-Series protocol) for both channels
 - CAN debug / diagnostic messages (pump current, battery voltage, heater power, ....)